sungo/ish/README.md

 ## Just give me the gerbers, dammit

-The gerbers for the v1 are available [here](gerbers/ish-1.0.0-gerbers.zip).
+The gerbers for the v1.0 are available [here](gerbers/ish-1.0.0-gerbers.zip).
 Top and bottom plates [are available](gerbers/) as well though regular Corne plates work just fine if you have those already.

+Gerbers for v2.0 are coming soon

 # Goals